This article may contain compensated links. Please read the disclosure for more info.

 Piano technique is what you need to work on consistently, to be able to make musical choices as you play; quickly and effortlessly.

-Below you'll find a look at different aspects of piano playing, and many free lessons with tips and exercises.
+Below, you'll find a comprehensive look at different aspects of piano playing, including technique, interpretation, and performance.

 You'll also find many free lessons with tips and exercises to help you improve your playing skills.
 Whether you're a beginner or an advanced player, there's something for everyone here.
 So, take some time to explore the lessons and exercises, and make sure to practice regularly!

 Playing the piano is an amazing journey, and I'm so excited that you're on this path!
 I want to share with you that there's so much more to playing the piano than just pressing the keys.
 To become a truly skilled pianist, you need to develop a range of skills and techniques.

 From finger drills to reading music and interpreting different styles, there are many aspects of piano playing that you'll need to focus on to improve your playing abilities.
 I want to encourage you to keep practicing and experimenting with new ideas.
 Remember, technique is not just about mastering scales and arpeggios.
 It's about developing a comprehensive set of skills that allow you to make musical choices effortlessly.

 So don't be discouraged if it takes time to master certain skills.
 With patience, persistence, and dedication, you'll be amazed at how quickly you can progress.
 I believe in you, and I'm excited to see you grow into a skilled and expressive pianist who can bring joy and beauty to yourself and others through the magic of music.